jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

     ...
 }
 ```

+If the server includes "geofeed1" in the "rdapConformance" array, then for any response concerning a particular IP
+network object for which the server possesses a geofeed URL and is able to return it to the client, the server MUST
+include a corresponding geofeed link object in the response.

 An RDAP server may make use of the "application/geofeed+csv" media type and the "geofeed" link relation defined in this
 specification in its responses without including the "geofeed1" extension identifier in those responses, because RDAP